A Sign of the Times: Employee Engagement

 It Starts with a Change

 Senior management wanted to make a change.
 We invested in peer recognition programs, community engagement opportunities, wellness programs, and we looked at employee benefits.
 We created committees for employees to get involved in shaping those programs.
-And then we invested in our internal Visual Communications network.
+And then we invested in our own purpose-built digital signage network for employee engagement.
 We had signs above every possible pod of desks and in every major conference room and confluence area.
 Our teams rotated content on those signs throughout the day—content that was fed directly from our various internal systems like Salesforce.com, our employee roster and our events calendar.

 Simply by looking up, employees could quickly see a co-worker that was being called out for a job well-done by a colleague.
 Or learn about an upcoming give-back program.
 Or see a call to join the yoga or cross-fit class sponsored by the company.
 Or see a reminder about a sign-up deadline.
 Or see pictures from the last company event, or employee FitBit rankings.